attogram/games/README.md

 ## The Games

-The Attogram Games Website builder automates the installation of the following games:
+The Attogram Games website builder automates the installation of the following games:

 * 2048 Lite - <https://github.com/attogram/2048-lite>